pc-ng/Flask-related/README.md

 # Flask-related
 Some materials related to the lightweight Flask frameworks,  a "micro" framework which provides URL routing and page rendering for web applications.
+Flask doesn't provide a page template engine.
 Other features can be obtained via Flask extensions.
-For example, Flask doesn't provide a page template engine.
-Templating is provided by extensions such as Jinja and Jade.
+For example,  we can use extensions such as Jinja and Jade for templating.

 ## FlaskBasic001
 FlaskBasic001 contains the boilerplate code created automatically by the visual studio.